iosifeanyi/osdc-2023-01-perl/README.md

 * Find at least 2 Perl modules on CPAN Digger that has "something missing".
 Send a pull-request to each one of them.
     * Look at [CPAN Digger](https://cpan-digger.perlmaven.com/)
-    * Some distributions have a link to their GitHub repositorybut not to the "issues".
+    * Some distributions have a link to their GitHub repository but not to the "issues".
     * Some distributions don't have a link to their GitHub.
 In some cases it isn't hard to track down the repository and then you can change it to make it include the links to the GitHub repository and to the issues.
 * Blog about them!